 Sliding Barn Door Using Salvaged Doors

 Now let’s take a look at some barn door ideas.
-Our first two ideas are using salvaged doors.
+Our first three ideas are using salvaged doors.

 As you know, we love vintage and old chippy finishes.